-Product mixing concerns during reaction are also minimized given that the peak process temperature is encountered at the immediate top of the reaction bed.
+Product mixing concerns during reaction are also minimized in vertical furnaces given that the peak process temperature is encountered at the immediate top of the reaction bed.
 This reaction zone is continuously removed and replenished in a fountain-like manner, ensuring that the entire bulk of material is exposed to radiative heating and solid-gas interchange in a nearly-uniform manner.
 Because the material is not continuously agitated, there are also lower levels of fine powder entrainment.

 - Read about our latest Vertical system for high purity alumina processing

 - Our passion for Thermal Processing – meet some of our exceptional team